vaquerizaslab/tadtool/README.md

                         ninsulation, directionality.
 Default: insulation.
   -m MAX_DIST, --max-distance MAX_DIST
                         Maximum distance in base-pairs away from the diagonal to be shown in Hi-C plot.
+Defaults to half the plotting window.
+  -n NORMALISATION_WINDOW, --normalisation-window NORMALISATION_WINDOW
+                        Normalisation window in number of regions.
+Only affects ninsulation algorithm.
+If not specified,
+                        window will be the whole chromosome.
-Default: 3000000 -d DATA, --data DATA  Matrix with index data.
-Rows correspond to window sizes, columns to Hi-C matrix bins.
+  -d DATA, --data DATA  Matrix with index data.
+Rows correspond to window
+                        sizes, columns to Hi-C matrix bins.
 If provided, suppresses inbuilt index calculation.